 What financial risks or opportunities has CWB identified due to climate change?

 We have identified that while our day-to-day operations do not have a material impact on the environment, we face certain environmental risks including the risk of loss if a borrower is unable to repay loans due to environmental clean up costs, and the risk of damage to our reputation resulting from the same.
 In order to manage these risks, and to help mitigate our overall impact on the environment, we evaluate potential environmental risks as part of the credit granting process.
 If potential environmental risks are identified that cannot be resolved to our satisfaction, the loan application will be denied.
 Where financing is provided, Internal Audit provides third line oversight to ensure all required processes and documentation are in place.
 Reports on environmental inspections and findings are provided quarterly to the Board Risk Committee.
 See the “Credit-related Environmental risk” section in our Annual Report for more information.

-How much energy is used in CWB offices and what magnitude of greenhouse gases are released?
+How does CWB measure its greenhouse gas (GHG) emissions and what magnitude of GHGs are released?